Colton1skees/Colton1skees.github.io/posts/Inversion.md

 # Formulating inversion as polynomial interpolation
 There are several known methods for inverting binary permutation polynomials, but I'm only going to touch on what I think is the most intuitive approach (interpolation).
 Interested readers can refer to [1], [2], and [3] for other methods.

 Formulating inversion as interpolation should be straight forward.
 Consider our example from earlier `42*x**2 + 185*x + 132`.
 Recall that a polynomial of degree `d` is uniquely determined by `d+1` points, and the inverse of this polynomial has a degree less than or equal to 6, so we first evaluate the polynomial on 7 points (`0 ...
 7`).
-We can't know the degree of ahead of time, so 6 was a conservative guess.

 ```
 f(0) = 132 + 185*0 + 42*0**2 = 132